 Google Trends: Stop me when you’re high!
 Did you know that for any search term, there is a search trend for that specific search term?

-We just came across and uncovered a big one off the coast of Australia for “how to win your first Grammy”!
+We just uncovered a big one off the coast of Australia for “how to win your first Grammy”!

-World Cup Totals: Multiple outlets are reporting that this weekend’s games are set to feature some of the highest viewership numbers ever.
+World Cup Totals: Multiple outlets report that this weekend’s games are set to feature some of the highest viewership numbers.

 Editing is vital.

 Editing is the final stage of the writing process.
-It is the process of reviewing your work to ensure it is complete, consistent, and free of errors.
+It reviews your work to ensure it is complete, consistent, and free of errors.

 We go through all the stages of editing a story when we write an article.
 Not to get too deep in writing theory, but the first draft of any piece of writing is a blank slate.

 This is your starting point.
-Whenever you sit down to write, a lot of effort goes into structuring the words so that your story flows and leaves you with the results you are looking for.
+Whenever you sit down to write, much effort goes into structuring the words so that your story flows and leaves you with the results you are looking for.

 Here are some crucial tips to perfect your writing.
 Exercise before writing Writing is a headspace exercise.
 It’s not just coffee in the morning.